SRGSSR/srgletterbox-apple/README.md

 The SRG Letterbox library defines the official SRG SSR media player experience, packed into a single library, providing:

+* A controller to play audios and videos.
+On-demand, live and DVR streams are supported.
 * A service to manage application-wide playback.
-This service supports on-demand, live and DVR audio / video streams
 * A player view with the official SRG SSR look and feel.
 The design is standard and cannot be altered.
-You can bind your own custom overlays to the default player controls, though
+You can bind your own custom overlays to the default player controls, though.
-* Access to all SRG SSR business unit contents
+* Access to all SRG SSR business unit medias.
-* Native Airplay and picture in picture support
+* Native Airplay and picture in picture support.
-* Seamless integration with the [SRG SSR analytics SDK](https://github.com/SRGSSR/srganalytics-ios) when used
+* Seamless integration with the [SRG SSR analytics SDK](https://github.com/SRGSSR/srganalytics-ios) when used,

 To ensure a coherent visual player identity throughout SRG SSR applications, **the design is intentionally not intended for customization**, and will follow future design evolutions.
 If you need a completely custom player, you should rather use the [SRG Media Player library](https://github.com/SRGSSR/SRGMediaPlayer-iOS) instead, on top of which Letterbox itself is implemented.